maptime/maptime.github.io/_posts/2014-10-24-maptime-has-a-new-website.md

 ![](/img/chapter.json.png)

 With the new website it's easier than ever to get the materials you need to start a Chapter in your own town or city.
+What's needed to start a chapter?
+Three things:

+1. __Contact Us!__: Send our admin team an [email](mailto:hello@maptime.io) and let us know you're interested.
+1. __Get on Slack__: [Slack](maptime.slack.com/) is our internal chat app for all things Maptime.
+We have channels for everything from website admin to tutorials.
+Manage your chapter's comms here.
+1. __Get on Github__: we use Github for everything from [managing our website](https://github.com/maptime/maptime.github.io/issues) to writing our [Code of Conduct](https://github.com/maptime/code-of-conduct/blob/master/code-of-conduct.md).
+You and your admins can be added to teams where you can get access to the Maptime organization, your chapter's repo, or other privileges that you think you need.

-Want to add your new chapter to the [map](http://maptime.io/chapters/)?
-No problem.
-With the new re-design all you need to do is add your information in [one place](https://github.com/maptime/maptime.github.io/blob/master/_data/chapters.json), and you'll see your chapter added to the map and the Chapters listing automatically!
+Once you're all setup, you can add your new chapter to the [map](http://maptime.io/chapters/).
+With the new re-design all you need to do is add your information in [one place](https://github.com/maptime/maptime.github.io/blob/master/_data/chapters.json) and make a __pull request__.
+Once your chapter has its first meeting scheduled, you'll see your chapter added to the map and the Chapters listing automatically!

 ### [Curated resources to get started with mapping](http://maptime.io/lessons-resources/)